alessandro-ciffo/Decentralized-Betting-Marketplace/README.md

 # Decentralized-Betting-Marketplace
-A smart contract through which people can buy and sell bets
+A smart contract through which people can buy and sell bets.